igvteam/igv-webapp/README.md

 The IGV-Web app is a pure-client "genome browser" application based on [igv.js](https://github.com/igvteam/igv.js).
 It is developed by the [Integrative Genomics Viewer (IGV)](https://igv.org) team.
 You can use our hosted app at https://igv.org/app, or follow the directions below to install your own.

-**Note:  the instructions below are for developers or others wishing to install a copy of the IGV-Web app.
-For user documentation see [https://igvteam.github.io/igv-webapp/](https://igvteam.github.io/igv-webapp/).** A link to the user documentation is also provided in the app's Help menu.
+Note:  the instructions below are **for developers or others wishing to install a copy of the IGV-Web app.**  For documentation about _using the app_, see [https://igvteam.github.io/igv-webapp/](https://igvteam.github.io/igv-webapp/).
+A link to the user documentation is also provided in the app's Help menu.

 ## Supported Browsers